-Note: Polaris pre-production build requirements change throughout the development life cycle and Polaris may need various submissions of SIR information based on the type and quantity of the Polaris pre-build requirements.
-These requirements shall be stated on the pre-production/engineering purchase order.
-All SIR submissions need to include a ballooned drawing.
+Polaris pre-production build requirements change throughout the development life cycle and Polaris may need various submissions of SIR information based on the type and quantity of the Polaris pre-build requirements.
+To capture these requirement changes, Polaris may request, through the Polaris Reliance APQP Application, an SIR task.
+The measurement data and ballooned drawing shall be recorded on the SIR Data Template and be attached and submitted through the Reliance APQP Application SIR task.